What Are Cardiovascular Diseases?

-The term "heart failure" can be frightening.
-It does not mean the heart has "failed" or stopped working.
-It means the heart does not pump as well as it should.
-This then leads to salt and water retention, causing swelling and shortness of breath.
-The swelling and shortness of breath are the primary symptoms of heart failure.
+This term can be scary.
+It doesn’t mean your heart has "failed," or stopped working.
+It means your heart doesn’t pump as strongly as it should.
+This will cause your body to hold in salt and water, which will give you swelling and shortness of breath.

-Heart failure is a major health problem in the U.S., affecting nearly 5 million Americans.
-About 550,000 people are diagnosed with heart failure each year.
+Heart failure is a major health problem in the United States, affecting more than 6.5 million people.
 It is the leading cause of hospitalization in people older than 65.

 Heart Valve Disease

-Your heart valves lie at the exit of each of your four heart chambers and maintain one-way blood-flow through your heart.
+Your valves sit at the exit of each of your four heart chambers.
+They keep blood flowing through your heart.